 Dr Felicity Boardman

-The Imagining Futures research project is being conducted by Dr. Felicity Boardman and Dr. Rachel Hale at Warwick Medical School, under the guidance of two mentors, Prof. Frances Griffiths and Dr. Anne-Marie Slowther.
-Initially a study of attitudes towards genetic screening amongst families living wiht SMA (in conjunction with SMA Support UK and funded by the ESRC), the Imagining Futures study is now being extended to include a further four genetic conditions: fragile X syndrome, cystic fibrosis, haemophilia and thalassemia.
+The Imagining Futures research project is being conducted by Dr Felicity Boardman and Dr Corinna Clark (and previously Dr Rachel Hale) at Warwick Medical School, under the guidance of two mentors, Prof. Frances Griffiths and Dr. Anne-Marie Slowther.
+Initially a study of attitudes towards genetic screening amongst families living with SMA (in conjunction with SMA Support UK and funded by the ESRC), the Imagining Futures study is now being extended to include a further four genetic conditions: fragile X syndrome, cystic fibrosis, haemophilia and thalassemia.
 The study is currently being funded by a Wellcome Trust Investigator Award, obtained in July 2016.